A little too much off the back

 “No.”

 “Well, check it out.
-For many people of all races, especially those who with more melanin, their skin color can change with age.
+For many people of all races, especially those with more melanin, their skin color can change with age.
 Hardly any of us have the same pigmentation when we get older.”

 She thought about that for a moment, then moved on.